BenFictional/dart-206_20Su/unit-3/lesson-5/accessibility.md

 SEO and accessibility both revolve around an attention to detail and following standards adopted by web designers everywhere.
 Similar to accessibility, optimizing your site for search engines involves following some guidelines and considering the eventual uses throughout the entire design process—except these users aren't human.

 Once again text is essential.
 Computers can't tell a JPEG of a bunny from one of a motorcycle—unless they're powered by a powerful machine learning algorithm.
-You can upload images to Google's [Cloud Vision](https://cloud.google.com/vision/) to test it's image recognition abilities.
+You can upload images to Google's [Cloud Vision](https://cloud.google.com/vision/) to test its image recognition abilities.
 But it's much easier for algorithms to analyze text, so it's important to include as much descriptive text as possible throughout your sites.

-There are bunch of Lynda videos about SEO—including [The 17 Minute SEO](https://www.lynda.com/Marketing-tutorials/17-minute-SEO/151545/415814-4.html) primer—but this stuff gets pretty advanced, so let's just cover some basics.
+There are bunch resources to learn about SEO—including [Lynda's 17 Minute SEO](https://www.lynda.com/Marketing-tutorials/17-minute-SEO/151545/415814-4.html) primer and [Webflow's brief video course](https://university.webflow.com/courses/seo-fundamentals-course)—but this stuff gets pretty advanced, especially since we're still designing our websites.
+A lot of SEO stuff should be done at the end of a project when you're preparing to launch it out into the world.
+But there are some basics worth discussing now.

 #### Good Content